naykel76/nbw_site/resources/views/docs/php/array.md

 - array_merge — Merge one or more arrays
 - array_multisort — Sort multiple or multi-dimensional arrays
 - array_pad — Pad array to the specified length with a value
-- array_pop — Pop the element off the end of array
 - array_product — Calculate the product of values in an array
-- array_push — Push one or more elements onto the end of array
 - array_rand — Pick one or more random keys out of an array
 - array_reduce — Iteratively reduce the array to a single value using a callback function
 - array_replace_recursive — Replaces elements from passed arrays into the first array recursively